Roldridge/micro_575/hmk/hmk_02.md

 hmk_02
 ================

-## tidyverse packages stuff 1

-Quarto enables you to weave together content and executable code into a finished document.
-To learn more about Quarto see <https://quarto.org>.
+# this is homework 2 in class fixing stuff

-## along with creating objects
+## along with creating objects in class making it look good.

-When you click the **Render** button a document will be generated that includes both content and the output of embedded code.
-You can embed code like this:

 ``` r
 library(tidyverse)